SS-Hake/boldlygoes.github.io/_posts/2017-04-04-delta-gtx-review.md

 ## Alternatives

 The direct competitors in the 3 season leather boot range include the Mammut Brecon II, which costs ~£170 and the heavier Meindl Bhutan MFS, which costs ~£180.
-Reading reviews of these boots, I am not instilled with confidence the way I was approaching Scarpa; build quality issues aren’t what you want to hear when investing in something you want to last up to 5 years.
+Reading reviews of the competition, I am not instilled with confidence the way I was approaching Scarpa; build quality issues aren’t what you want to hear when investing in something you want to last up to 5 years.
 There were actually several user reviews that included lines such as "<a href="{{ site.github.url }}/media/img/deltagtx/scarpa-review.jpg">never gonna last 10 years like my old Scarpas</a>", far reaching brand reputation for quality is always a good sign.
 From what I have seen, the alternative with the most to offer comes from the British company Anatom, their Braeriach 3 season boot costs only £144 and has been reviewed positively so far.

 <figure>
 <img src="{{ site.github.url }}/media/img/deltagtx/worn.jpg" />